How Much Does It Cost to Get a Real Estate License in Washington?

 There are also marketing costs and association fees you may have to pay as well.

-All combined, Washington real estate license costs are pretty much hefty, but having a lucrative and engaging career once the process is complete can make it all worth it.
+All combined, Washington real estate license costs are pretty much hefty, but having a lucrative and engaging career once the process is complete can make getting a Washington real estate license all worth it.

 Get a head start by learning the next steps after passing the real estate exam.